soderlind/read-offline/README.md

 Read Offline allows you to download or print posts and pages.
 You can download the post as PDF, ePub or mobi

+### NOTE, the latest version in the WordPress plugin directory is broken.
+Please [download the latest version](https://github.com/soderlind/read-offline/archive/master.zip) here at GitHub

 ### NOTE, this is still a beta version ###